Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Results and discussion

 We generated 190 evenly distributed Das–Dennis weight vectors for the three-objective problem and 220 for the four-objective problem.
-The SB algorithms are run with 50 iterations, noise amplitude of 0.15, and a batch size of 3,000.
+Each SB call was run with 50 iterations, a batch size of 3000 and a noise amplitude of 0.15 or 0.1 for the three- and four-objective problem, respectively.
+SB algorithms were called repeatedly until covering all Pareto-optimal solutions reported in previous works.
 On a GPU with $16$ GB of memory, for a sparse problem with only 42 variables it is possible to sample all 3000 batches for all 220 weight vectors in parallel in a single run, using half-precision (float16) arithmetic.